aphanotus/borealis/README.md

 Preliminary shape data from bumblebee forewings.
 These data were imported from a `tps` file using `read.tps` .
 The `tps` file was created from raw data using `create.tps`.
 These data are very preliminary.
-They have not been curated and have not undergone Procrustes alginment.
-The main purpose of these data are for trouble shooting morphometric worlkflows.
+They have not been curated and have not undergone Procrustes alignment.
+The main purpose of these data are for trouble shooting morphometric workflows.

 ### Bombus.tree